LunarG/VulkanTools/BUILDVT.md

   - Select to install the optional sub-package to add Python to the system PATH environment variable.
   - Need python3.3 or later to get the Windows py.exe launcher that is used to get python3 rather than python2 if both are installed on Windows
 - Git (from http://git-scm.com/download/win).
-  - Note: If you use Cygwin, you can normally use Cygwin's "git.exe".
-However, in order to use the "update_external_sources.bat" script, you must have this version.
   - Tell the installer to allow it to be used for "Developer Prompt" as well as "Git Bash".
   - Tell the installer to treat line endings "as is" (i.e. both DOS and Unix-style line endings).
-- glslang is required for tests.
-  - You can download and configure it (in a peer directory) here: https://github.com/KhronosGroup/glslang/blob/master/README.md
-  - A windows batch file has been included that will pull and build the correct version.
-Run it from Developer Command Prompt for VS2015 (or VS2017) like so:
-    - update_external_sources.bat --build-glslang

 Optional software packages:

 - Cygwin (from https://www.cygwin.com/).
 Notes:
   - Cygwin provides some Linux-like tools, which are valuable for obtaining the source code, and running CMake.
     Especially valuable are the BASH shell and git packages.
-  - If you don't want to use Cygwin, there are other shells and environments that can be used.
+  - If you do not wish to use Cygwin, there are other shells and environments that can be used.
-    You can also use a Git package that doesn't come from Cygwin.
+    You can also use a Git package that does not come from Cygwin.

 ## Windows Build

 Cygwin is used in order to obtain a local copy of the Git repository, and to run the CMake command that creates Visual Studio files.
 Visual Studio is used to build the software, and will re-run CMake as appropriate.

 To build all Windows targets (e.g. in a "Developer Command Prompt for VS2015" window):
 ```